mozerpol/NotesFromLearning/q_and_a/README.md

 ### 11. Characteristics of FPGA <a name="111"></a> [UP↑](#tof)
 Characteristics:
 1. Flexibility - FPGAs can be reprogrammed or reconfigured many times.
 2. Parallel Processing - Thanks to its architecture (configurable logic blocks, mesh of programmable interconnects), it allows multiple operations to be performed simultaneously.
-3. Hardware-based Implementation - FPGAs allow for the implementation of hardware-based solutions.
-By mapping algorithms or designs directly into the FPGA's logic blocks and interconnects.
+3. Hardware-based Implementation - FPGAs allow for the implementation of hardware-based solutions, by mapping algorithms or designs directly into the FPGA's logic blocks and interconnects.

 ### 12. Explain the steps involved in the FPGA design flow. <a name="112"></a> [UP↑](#tof)